How to Grow Cucumbers in Florida

 2. The cucumber seeds that we will use can be from a purchased cucumber or purchased seeds.
 We must moisten the substrate before planting the cucumber seeds, then bury the seeds no more than 0.8” (2 cm) deep.

 3. We will place the seedbed in an area with plenty of natural light since the cucumber seed needs sunlight to grow and develop properly.
-Make sure not to flood the substrate as fungus could appear, you can sprinkle cinnamon on the substrate to avoid the appearance of fungus.
+Make sure not to flood the substrate as fungus could appear.
+You can sprinkle cinnamon on the substrate to avoid the appearance of fungus.

-how to grow cucumbers in florida step by step
+how to grow cucumbers in florida

 How to Grow Cucumbers in Florida?
 Florida’s climate is ideal for growing cucumbers.